NewsKit Design System

 During the past year on NewsKit I have written and edited A LOT of technical documentation.
 I love to write and am delighted that as I've become more senior, writing has become a large part of my job!

-I worked with engineers to add new components to NewsKit, the most complex being pagination and accordion.
+I worked with engineers to add new components to NewsKit, the most complex being pagination and composable card.
 As designers on NewsKit we are close to the code.
 Building a new component involves doing initial research and writing the technical specification including behaviours, states, ARIA tags and component API.
 We refine the spec with engineers while they build the component, test against coding and accessibility standards then finalise the technical docs.
 We support code with a design component in Figma to allow for UI layouts and UX prototyping.

 The NewsKit site was recognised by the industry as having quality documentation but the copy needed a refresh.
 It had been written by various contributors over time, was verbose and lacked a consistent voice.
 We engaged a technical writer to revisit the copy and I worked alongside them to refine the component docs and guides, resulting in a more coherent docs site.
 The themable illustrations are thanks to our super talented junior designer!